Izak Šantej

 Izak Šantej (born August 26, 1973 in Slovenia) is a Slovenian motorcycle speedway rider who rode in the Speedway Grand Prix series.
 He is a ten times silver medal winner at Slovenian championship.

 Career

 Šantej medalled 12 times at the Slovenian Individual Speedway Championship.
-Although he won 10 silver medals and 2 bronze medals he never became champion of Slovenia, being denied the gold medal 5 times by Matej Žagar and 5 times by Matej Ferjan.
+Although he won ten silver medals and two bronze medals, he never became champion of Slovenia, being denied the gold medal five times by Matej Žagar and five times by Matej Ferjan.

-He represented Slovenia in the 2001 Speedway World Cup and 2002 Speedway World Cup.
+Šantej represented Slovenia in the 2001 Speedway World Cup and 2002 Speedway World Cup.

 Family

-Izak Šantej and his wife, Hermina, have three children, Žan, Miha and Sara.
+Šantej and his wife, Hermina, have three children, Žan, Miha and Sara.